Romanian Athenaeum: History

-In 1865, cultural and scientific personalities such as Constantin Esarcu, V. A. Urechia, and Nicolae Creţulescu founded the Romanian Athenaeum Cultural Society.
+In 1865, cultural and scientific personalities such as Constantin Esarcu, V. A. Urechia, and Nicolae Kretzulescu founded the Romanian Athenaeum Cultural Society.
 To serve its purposes, the Romanian Athenaeum, a building dedicated to art and science, would be erected in Bucharest.

 The building was designed by the French architect Albert Galleron, built on a property that had belonged to the Văcărescu family and inaugurated in 1888, although work continued until 1897.
 A portion of the construction funds was raised by public subscription in a 28-year-long effort, of which the slogan is still remembered today: "Donate one leu for the Ateneu!"
 (Romanian "Dați un leu pentru Ateneu!").

 On December 29, 1919, the Athenaeum was the site of the conference of leading Romanians who voted to ratify the unification of Bessarabia, Transylvania, and Bukovina with the Romanian Old Kingdom to constitute Greater Romania.

 Extensive reconstruction and restoration work has been conducted in 1992 by a Romanian construction company and restoration painter Silviu Petrescu, saving the building from collapse.
 The nine million Euro required were contributed in equal shares by the government and the Council of Europe Development Bank.